OPTIMIZING ORCHESTRAL SOUNDS

 88 Starwood Rd.
 Nepean On, K2G 1Z5

-Some concert halls are very wide such as the Roy Tompson hall in Toronto and the Opera at the NAC in Ottawa.
+Some concert halls are very wide such as the Roy Tompson Hall in Toronto and the Southam Hall at the NAC in Ottawa.
 The directivity and clustering of some instruments results in an uneven distribution and hence unbalanced sound in such wide halls.
 A better distribution of the sound can be obtained by members of each group of the orchestra splitting into two clusters.
 Each cluster would play towards its closest half of the hall.
 This would provide a significantly improved balance and blend of sound throughout these wide halls.

 Any comments, concerns or results of tests would be appreciated, thanks.
-Updated April 4, 2000.
-You are the visitor.